Why Feeling "Behind" in Life Doesn't Mean You Failed

 Maybe you've been applying for jobs and hearing nothing back.
 Maybe you have a job, but it isn't the life you imagined when you worked so hard to build one.
 Maybe everyone around you seems to be moving forward while you're standing still.

-And it often turns into a story in our minds that sounds like this:
+And it turns into a story that runs on a loop:

-I must have done something wrong.
+I did something wrong.
 Everyone else figured it out.
 I failed.

-Feeling behind is not the same thing as failing.
+Feeling behind is not the same as failing.

-Sometimes it simply means life didn’t follow the script we were given.
+Sometimes it just means life didn't follow the script someone handed you when you were too young to know better.

 The Myth of the Perfect Life Timeline

-Many of us were raised with a very tidy picture of how adulthood is supposed to unfold.
+Most of us were sold a very tidy picture of how adulthood works.

 Graduate.
 Start a career.
 Work hard.
 Things steadily improve.